 Tip 5: Wind down and clear your head

 Do you often find yourself unable to get to sleep or regularly waking up night after night?
 Residual stress, worry, and anger from your day can make it very difficult to sleep well.
-Taking steps to manage your overall stress levels and learning how to curb worry habit can make it easier to unwind at night.
+How to sleep better, by taking steps to manage your overall stress levels and learning how to curb worry habit, which will make it easier to unwind at night?
 You can also try developing a relaxing bedtime ritual to help you prepare your mind for sleep, such as practicing a relaxation technique, taking a warm bath, or dimming the lights and listening to soft music or an audiobook.

 Problems clearing your head at night can also stem from your daytime habits.
 The more overstimulated your brain becomes during the day, the harder it can be to slow down and unwind at night.
-Maybe, like many of us, you’re constantly interrupting tasks during the day to check your phone, email, or social media.
+Maybe, like many of us, you’re constantly interrupting tasks during the day to check your phone, email, or social media preventing you from sleeping better at night.
 Then when it comes to getting to sleep at night, your brain is so accustomed to seeking fresh stimulation, it becomes difficult to unwind.